 “Confession.
 I like Father Frank.
-If I tell him everything, can I still be friends with him?”
+If I tell him everything, will I still be friends with him?”

 “Jeez, Tim.
 You worry too much.
 He’s the coolest about confession.
 It’s more like asking him if what you thought was so bad is really a sin.”

 “No time for doubts now, man,” Michael piped up.